- Exhibits & Animals

 The meerkats in the Maritime Aquarium’s “Africa: From the Desert to the Sea” exhibit had their annual check-up last week.
 We’re happy to report they are all in tip-top shape!

+Here by mistake?
+This is last year’s Chocolate World Expo guide!
+Get all the information on the 2015 Chocolate Expo here.
 Looking for something sweet to do this weekend?
-Look no further, because The Maritime Aquarium is about to be submerged in chocolate!
-In a scene fit for Willy Wonka himself, The Chocolate World Expo is taking over the Aquarium on … Continue reading
+Look no further, because The Maritime Aquarium is about to be … Continue reading

 Most people recognize our moon jellies as undulating bells, often backlit in soothing pinks and purples as ethereal music plays in a round room that seems to have the ability to stop time.
 You’ll stare at them, entranced, for hours… … Continue reading